 The Coba Mayan Ruins are a must-see on any Tulum travel itinerary.
 Located about an hour outside of Tulum, these ruins are best visited in the early morning.
 While they are smaller than the famous, Chichen Itza ruins, there is still plenty to see and explore.

 Be sure to apply sunscreen and bug spray, as you will be quite exposed as you make your way to the top of the largest ruin, sitting at 138 feet.
 It is well worth it, however, for the views from the top.
 I recommend visiting as early as possible, as the sun is quite strong during midday.
+You have the option of visiting on your own with a private car or a driver, or booking a tour to the ruins.
+You can book one of these excursions to visit the ruins.

 It costs $65 MXN (~$4 USD) to enter the ruins.
 You can explore the area on foot, by bicycle, or be pedaled around.